5 Easy Wins for Web Application Security

 When implementing HSTS, you need to be careful to avoid configuration errors that could make your site inaccessible or allow attackers to downgrade HTTPS connections.
 Invicti checks for missing and incorrect HSTS headers.

-For detailed information, see Why Websites Need HTTP Strict Transport Security.
+For more information, read Why Websites Need HSTS.

 Win #2: Mitigate XSS Threats with Content Security Policy (CSP)

 Attacks such as cross-site scripting (XSS) and clickjacking often rely on loading scripts from an untrusted source.
 By adding suitable

 Content-Security-Policy headers and directives to your web pages, you can specify permitted content sources to prevent many attacks.
 CSP also includes features that improve code security, for example by disallowing inline code.